c4pt000/OpenSea.io-basic-watermarking-script-JPG/README.md

 I offered a suggestion to be helpful because anyone can login and screenshot An NFT and own it , it doesn't involve stealing any kind of secret credentials
 # honest
-Anyone can screenshot the NFTs and own them!
+Anyone can screenshot the NFTs (using print screen on the keyboard) and own them!

 https://www.theverge.com/22683766/nft-scams-theft-social-engineering-opensea-community-recovery
 <br>